Armando Sadiku: Loan to Lugano

-In January 2017 assistant manager of Sadiku at Albania national team Paolo Tramezzani was appointed as a head coach of Lugano and soon after he made Sadiku himself to move on loan at Lugano making a return after 3 years remaining in the Super League.
+In January 2017 assistant manager of Sadiku at Albania national team Paolo Tramezzani was appointed as a head coach of Lugano and soon after he made Sadiku himself to move on loan at Lugano making a return after 3 years thus remaining in the Super League.
 He made his debut after return on 4 February in team's 4–0 away defeat at Basel.
 Following his debut, he went on to score in five consecutive league matches, including the winner against St. Gallen, as Lugano become a contenter for a European spot next season.
 Sadiku formed a fierce partnership with Ezgjan Alioski, as the duo scored 25 goals together.
 On 7 May, Sadiku scored against Basel and celebrated by taking off his shirt receiving his second yellow card as the match finished in a 2–2 draw.
 On 21 May, Sadiku scored against Vaduz to open Lugano's way for a 3–0 victory which secured them participation in the 2017–18 UEFA Europa League next season.
 He finished the second part of the 2016–17 season by scoring 9 times in 16 appearances.